The UK’s only dedicated Road and Sewer Section Bond specialist.

 Overview:

-A Section 184 bond provides a financial guarantee for the construction of vehicle access points or crossovers to public highways.
+A Section 184 Bond provides a financial guarantee for the construction of vehicle access points or crossovers to public highways.
 It ensures that the work is carried out to the required standards, protects the public highway from damage, and gives the local authority the ability to fund repairs if necessary.
 This bond is essential in ensuring safe and compliant construction practices when creating new or modifying existing access points to public roads.

 A Section 220 Agreement Bond (S220) refers to a financial guarantee under Section 220 of the Highways Act 1980 in the UK.
 It is typically required in the context of works affecting or involving private roads or highways, especially where the work may impact the safety, condition, or functionality of the public highway.
 The bond ensures that the developer or contractor responsible for these works will meet the necessary standards and rectify any deficiencies.